 Killer dust can be found lurking everywhere; on top of ductwork, ledges, beams, lighting, machinery and on and on.
 If you work in an industrial setting, you may often have to deal with a great deal of dust.
 You might think that dust is harmless, but that couldn't be further from the truth.
 Under the right conditions, dust can become toxic and combustible.
 Combustible means that accumulated dust can cause a serious explosion.

 Construction and industrial workers have some of the highest risks for dust-related diseases.
-Next to asbestos fibres often found in dust, silica and heavy metals dust such as lead is the biggest risk to construction workers.
+Next to asbestos fibres often found in dust, silica and heavy metals dust is the biggest risk to workers.

 Silica dust can also be generated during many common construction tasks.
 Tasks include cutting, drilling, grinding and polishing.
 Some of this dust is fine enough to get deep into your lungs.
 Over many years, they are at risk of developing the incurable silicosis, a chronic lung disease causing symptoms such as a cough, shortness of breath, and weakness.

 Workers' Homes and Families Have High Risk of Exposure to Toxic Metals Dust

 Toxic contaminants found in mining and foundry dust as an example can be unintentionally brought from the workplace into the home, exposing children and other family members.
 Contaminants can include arsenic, cadmium, chromium, copper, lead, manganese, nickel and many other toxic elements.
 Many metals such as aluminum and magnesium dust, and some nonmetallic inorganic materials can burn or explode if:

 - Finely divided

 - Mixed with other materials or come in contact with water

 Wetting metal dust can lead to release of highly flammable gas and may cause severe and rapid explosions.
 Mixing certain metal dusts can also cause violent reactions.